-The Eni Anti-Corruption Compliance Programme, characterised by its dynamism and constant attention to the evolving national and international legislation and best practices, was developed in accordance with the applicable anti-corruption legislation and with international conventions, including the United Nations Convention Against Corruption, the US Foreign Corrupt Practices Act and the UK Bribery Act.
+The Eni Anti-Corruption Compliance Program, characterised by its dynamism and constant attention to the evolving national and international legislation and best practices, was developed in accordance with the applicable anti-corruption legislation and with international conventions, including the United Nations Convention Against Corruption, the US Foreign Corrupt Practices Act and the UK Bribery Act.

-The primary internal rules are currently represented by the Anti-Corruption MSG and additional detailed regulatory instruments that constitute the reference framework for identifying the risk areas and control instruments that the Company provides personnel to prevent and counteract the risk of corruption.
-All Eni's subsidiaries, in Italy and abroad adopt, by resolution of their Board of Directors, both the Anti-Corruption MSG and all the other anti-corruption regulatory instruments.
+The primary internal rules are represented by the Anti-Corruption MSG, most recently updated by the Board of Directors on June 24, 2021 and issued on July 19, 2021, and additional detailed regulatory instruments that constitute the reference framework for identifying risk activities and control instruments that the Company provides personnel to prevent and counteract the risk of corruption and money laundering.
+Eni's subsidiaries, in Italy and abroad adopt, by resolution of